11 English Idioms about Friendship

 Examples:

-English is a common language that helps build bridges between people and countries all around the world.
+• English is a universal language that helps build bridges between people and countries worldwide.

 My Lingua Academy